imagineeeinc/toasted-fs/README.md

     type: the file type
     //file type is the type of file for example .js file will be 'text/js'
     fileName: the name of the file
-    //file name is only available in select dile formats }
+    //file name is only available in select file formats }